Why Does My Dog’s Poop Smell So Bad? Causes, Health Risks, and Easy Fixes

 The Science of Stink: Understanding Fecal Odor Components

 Dog feces naturally contains various odor-producing compounds, many of which result from bacterial fermentation in the digestive tract.
-According to research, the main fecal odor substances are:
+The main fecal odor substances are:

 Common Causes of Exceptionally Smelly Dog Poop